simpspector/simpspector.github.io/source/index.md

 * support developers in fixing these issues quickly
 * help developers to identify new issues arrising from merge requests currently under review
 * integrate with github, gitlabs and other social open source platforms

+## Not invented here

+What we are doing here is hardly unique.
+We just needed a solution that is not SaaS and would be easily extendable and also integrates with GitLab out of the box.

+Great things are already done in this area by

+* SensioLabs Insight
+* Scrutinizer
+* Code Climate
+* and many others

 ## User Guide